 Sylvamo is the world's paper company: the employer, supplier and investment of choice.
 We transform renewable resources into papers that people depend on for education, communication and entertainment.
-Sylvamo Europe operates as a subsidiary of Sylvamo and holds subsidiary operations throughout Europe, Latin America and North America.
-An overview of Sylvamo and its global operations is in the "About Us" section on our website.
+Sylvamo has operations throughout Europe, Latin America and North America.
 Sylvamo manufactures its products primarily in our own facilities.
 Sylvamo's workforce across our global operations includes both direct and contract employees.
 All employees are required to comply with the Sylvamo Code of Conduct and company policies.
 All suppliers, contractors and third-party partners are required to follow the principles contained in the Sylvamo Third Party Code of Conduct ("Third Party Code").
 In addition, we require all contractors who enter Sylvamo sites to conduct themselves by the principles of Sylvamo's Third Party Code and Code of Conduct.